Tom Casey, President

 Anthony Bonner

-Anthony Bonner is a lifelong resident of East Quogue and Westhampton…he was born, raised and educated in our own backyard.
+Anthony Bonner is a lifelong resident of East Quogue and Westhampton.
+He was born, raised and educated in our own backyard.
 After graduating from Westhampton Beach High School in 1982, he embarked on his dream to have his own business.
-Anthony has owned and operated Sea Level Construction for over 30 years.
+Anthony has owned and operated Sea Level Construction for over 40 years.
 Anthony is one of nine brothers and sisters, most of whom still live locally, and therefore has deep and meaningful roots in the community.
 Anthony was a volunteer firefighter for 23 years.
 In addition to responding to calls, both large and small, he helped fight the Sunrise Wildfire of 1995.
-He has been a patron of the wildlife refuge with his wife, Sandy of almost 30 years.
-Together with their 3 children, Robin, Patrick and Kirsten, they have enjoyed many occasions at the refuge.
+He is on the board of directors at WHBPAC.
+He has been a patron of the wildlife refuge with his wife, Sandy of almost 45 years.
+Together with their 3 children, Robin, Patrick and Kirsten, and grandchildren Theo and Charlotte, they have enjoyed many occasions at the refuge.
 He has been on the board of directors at WHBPAC for 5 years.

 Bob Murray

 A third generation resident of Quogue, Bob spent his pre-teen years wandering the meadow behind Mrs. Tuttle’s farm on Quogue Street, looking for muskrats, raccoons and other wildlife.
-An avid bird-watcher and member of both the Eastern LI Audubon Society and the Group for the East End, he is currently a Director of the Quogue Historical Society, Treasurer of the Westhampton Historical Society, and a full time Associate Real Estate Broker with the Corcoran Group, where he and his wife Meredith are known as The Murray Team.
+An avid bird-watcher and member of both the Eastern LI Audubon Society and the Group for the East End, he is currently on the Board of Directors for the Westhampton Historical Society, and a full time Associate Real Estate Broker with the Corcoran Group, where he, his wife, and his daughter are known as The Murray Team.
 A graduate of Yale University and a Vietnam vet, Bob spent 20 years as a Procter & Gamble manager before becoming president of RCP, a property management company in Princeton, NJ.
 He is a former instructor with the Institute of Real Estate Management, past president of the Westhampton Chamber of Commerce and past president of the Westhampton Historical Society.
-Married now for 50 years, he and Meredith have three daughters, one of whom, Amanda Murray, also lives in Quogue with two of their six grandchildren.
+Married now for 57 years, he and Meredith have three daughters, and six grandchildren.

 Ted Necarsulmer is a year-round Quogue resident.
 He is actively involved in the Quogue Fire Department, serves as President of the Quogue Firefighters Benevolent Association, and is a Trustee of the Village of Quogue.
 He has spent the majority of his career with the investment firm of C.J.
 Lawrence Inc., and at successor firms in New York City.
 Ted was also the head of the US equity business for Deutsche Bank Securities, and subsequently joined the firm of Wasserstein Perella as CEO of the equities business.
 In addition, Ted served as Chairman of the Executive Committee of the William George Agency for Children in Freeville, and is past president of the Board of Trustees of Saint David’s School in New York City.
 He has been married to his wife, Terry, for 48 years, and together, they have one son, Edward, who is a literary agent in New York City.